Many or all companies we feature compensate us. Compensation and editorial

 An image showing that home value multiplied by CLTV threshold is the maximum allowable debt which, when subtracted, indicates your maximum HELOC limit.

 In our earlier example, your lender set its CLTV threshold at 85%.
-That meant you theoretically could’ve borrowed $382,500.
+In theory, you could borrow $382,500.
 But because you still owed $190,000 on your mortgage, you could only borrow the difference between that $382,500 limit and your unpaid mortgage balance:

 An image showing the maximum allowable debt on a home subtracted by mortgage balance to estimate a maximum HELOC.